Specialising in POTS

 Sudden onset, made worse by cold dry winds * Throat dry * Tonsils swollen * Very thirsty * Throat is red, rough * Throat feels constricted, burning, numb, tingling * Hoarse voice *

-Back of throat (fauces) bright red, swollen, and shiny * Uvula swollen * Pain is burning and stinging * Pain may extend into the ear * Person may be irritable * Sore throat can be due to allergy *
+Back of throat (fauces) bright red, swollen, and shiny * Uvula swollen * Pain is burning and stinging * Pain may extend into the ear * Person may be irritable and agitated * Sore throat can be due to allergy *

 Sensation of a splinter in the throat when swallowing * Clear tenacious mucus * Rawness in pharynx and larynx with altered voice *